rmoehn/jursey/README.md

 Removing the following limitations would only be worthwhile if Jursey was going to be used by regular users.
 So far it looks like this won't be the case.

-- Jursey is not (yet?) user-friendly.
+- Jursey is not user-friendly.
 If your input doesn't follow the rules, the output won't make sense to you.
 The error messages won't be helpful.

 - There is no way to escape special symbols in hypertext.
 You cannot use any of `[]$` in normal text.
 This is not a fundamental limitation and could be fixed